8 Common Questions About Mobility Scooters

 Can I get breakdown cover for my mobility scooter?

 Yes, you can get breakdown cover for your scooter.
 It’s highly recommended in case you ever get stranded.
 We have a recovery service which will recover you and your Mobility Scooter and return it to your chosen destination within a 20-mile radius of breakdown.
-This will give you peace of mine whilst you’re travelling.
+This will give you peace of mind whilst you’re travelling.

 I need a mobility scooter but cannot afford one